chamkank/flask-chatterbot/README.md

                      database_uri = mongodb_uri)
 ```
 ... where `mongodb_name` is the name of the database you wish to connect to and `mongodb_uri` is the URI of a remote instance of MongoDB.

+## License
+This source is free to use, but ChatterBot does have a license which still applies and can be found on the [LICENSE](https://github.com/gunthercox/ChatterBot) page.